 If you’re a history nerd like me, you’ll appreciate the fact that the 1989 Romanian Revolution against the nasty Romanian dictator, Nicolae Ceaușescu, began here.
 Timisoara’s Museum of the 1989 Romanian Revolution is the most significant collection of information relating to this violent revolution, which successfully ended years of suffering under Ceaușescu’s Communist rule in Romania.
 The museum does not open on Sundays, which was unfortunately when I was in town, so I didn’t get to enter.
 However, I did get to see the piece of the Berlin Wall displayed outside the museum.
 Further reminders of the revolution exist throughout the city, like the memorial in front of the Romanian Orthodox cathedral that displays the names of children and young people gunned down on the cathedral’s steps during the Timisoara uprising.

-I enjoyed my visit to Timisoara very much, and I encourage anyone in the region to make an effort to visit!
+There are many good reasons to visit Timisoara, and I encourage anyone in the region to make an effort to visit!